What is Dupuytren's contracture?

 Medical tests for Dupuytren's contracture

-Most of the time, a specialist will perform a physical examination to diagnose you.
+Most of the time, a specialist will perform a physical examination to make a diagnosis.
 To complete the diagnosis, the specialist might ask you to perform a series of exercises such as placing the hand open on a table or flat surface to see if you can fully stretch your fingers.

 Factors that increase the risk of developing this condition include: